Santa Maria Maggiore: Architecture

 The 12th-century façade has been masked by a reconstruction, with a screening loggia, that was added by Pope Benedict XIV in 1743, to designs by Ferdinando Fuga that did not damage the mosaics of the façade.
 The wing of the canonica (sacristy) to its left and a matching wing to the right (designed by Flaminio Ponzio) give the basilica's front the aspect of a palace facing the Piazza Santa Maria Maggiore.
 To the right of the Basilica's façade is a memorial constituting a column in the form of an up-ended cannon barrel topped with a cross: it was erected by Pope Clement VIII to celebrate the end of the French Wars of Religion.

 In the piazza in front of the facade rises a column with a Corinthian capital, topped with a statue of the Virgin and the child Jesus.
 This Marian column was erected in 1614 to the designs of Carlo Maderno during the papacy of Paul V. Maderno's fountain at the base combines the armorial eagles and dragons of Paul V (Borghese).
 The column itself was the sole intact remainder from the Basilica of Maxentius and Constantine in the Roman Forum.
-The statue atop the column was made by Domenico Ferri.
+The statue on top of the column was made by the sculptor Guillaume Berthélot and cast by Orazio Censore.
 In a papal bull from the year of its installation, the pope decreed three years of indulgences to those who uttered a prayer to the Virgin while saluting the column.